reiver/star-wars-toy-photography/README.md

 and often have a higher level of detail than the alternative brands in the ¹⁄₁₂ scale — in the 6 inch scale.

 But my collection at the ¹⁄₁₂ scale -- at the 6 inch scale -- is made up of both _S.H.Figuarts Star Wars_ action figures, and _Hasbro Star Wars The Black Series_ action figures.

+#### Team Of Three

+I have seen a number of _Star Wars toy photography_ photos where the subjects of the photo are 3 troopers of the same type.

+Maybe:

+* 3 _Sand Troopers_, or
+* 3 _Mimban Storm Troopers_, or
+* 3 _Death Troopers_, or
+* 3 _First Order Storm Troopers_.

+One option for your first _Star Wars action figures_, and your first photos, could be to get a _team of three_.

 ### Action Figure Scales